Many Roads Lead to Greifswald...

 The university and Hanseatic town on the Greifswalder Bodden lies directly between the islands of Usedom and Rügen.

-The cyclist-friendly town can be reached by car on the Baltic Sea motorway A20 and offers a direct train connection to Berlin.
+The bicycle-friendly town can be reached by car via the Baltic Sea motorway A20 and provides a direct train connection to Berlin.